 Progression for Teaching Proper Starting Position, Landing Form, and Movement

 Before executing advanced agility, speed, or plyometric drills, athletes should be taught how to jump, land, cut, and run.
-Presumably, athletes already know how to do those things.
-Finding a qualified instructor, however, who can teach the intricacies of mechanics will improve an athlete’s performance in those specific areas while decreasing risks for injury.
+Finding a qualified instructor who can teach the intricacies of mechanics will improve an athlete’s performance in those specific areas while decreasing risks for injury.
 Note that children under the age of 8 do not need to be taught skills in a formal manner, they should learn through discovery.
 Children between the ages of 8 and 11 can benefit from some formal instruction, however unstructured games and play are still crucial to development.

 Functional Strength Training Component